 (1) The data in this table is provided before and after effect of derivatives (including off-balance sheet effects of financial derivatives).
 (2) Net of the average balance of the specific provision for doubtful debts.
 (3) Excludes financial derivatives.
 (4) Hedging financial derivatives (excluding options), embedded derivatives that were separated and derivatives (ALM) which comprise part of the Banks asset and liability management system.
-(5) Includes profits from the sale of investments in bonds and from the adjustment to fair value of bonds held for trading and available for sale.
-(6) Average balance sheet balances of financial derivatives (excludes average off-balance sheet balances of financial derivatives).
+(5) Includes profits from the sale of investments in bonds and from the adjustment to fair value of bonds held for trading.
+(6) Average balance sheet balances of financial derivatives).